The Shamen: 1990s

 s ever so good, he's Ebenezer Goode' (using the homophony of "he" and "E"), and to double entendre drug references throughout the song.
 This echoed similar references in previous songs such as "Synergy"'s 'MDMA-zing... we are together in ecstasy'.
 Despite – or maybe because of – the subsequent storm of publicity, the song reached the top of the UK Singles Chart and stayed there for four weeks.

-Subsequent singles such as "Boss Drum" and "Phorever People" were chart hits, and they were voted "Best New Act" by Radio 1 listeners at the Smash Hits Poll Winners Party in 1992, but after the unexpected success of "Ebeneezer Goode" some long-term fans believed they paled in comparison to earlier singles.
-As Terence McKenna observed:
+Subsequent singles such as "Boss Drum" and "Phorever People" were chart hits, but Terence McKenna observed: